GoogleChrome/web.dev/src/site/content/en/learn/design/interaction/index.md

 The `any-pointer` differs from the `pointer` media feature in that it reports if any pointing device passes the test.

-An `any-pointer` value of “none” means that no pointing device is available.
+An `any-pointer` value of `none` means that no pointing device is available.

-An `any-pointer` value of “coarse” means that at least one pointing device is not very accurate.
+An `any-pointer` value of `coarse` means that at least one pointing device is not very accurate.
 But that might not be the primary input mechanism.

-An `any-pointer` value of “fine” means that at least one pointing device is capable of fine-grained control.
+An `any-pointer` value of `fine` means that at least one pointing device is capable of fine-grained control.
 But again, this might not be the primary input mechanism.

 Because the `any-pointer` media query will report a positive result if *any* of the input mechanisms pass the test, it’s possible for a browser to report a result for `any-pointer: fine` and also report a result for `any-pointer: coarse`.
 In that case the order of your media queries matters.
 The last one will take precedence.